Facebook Messenger Scams Are on the Rise—Here’s How to Protect Yourself

 - Messages that seem out of character for the sender.
 If a message seems “out of the norm” for the sender, trust your instincts and ignore it.
 This is doubly true if the message includes an attachment.
 Be very wary of opening attachments in general, and particularly if something seems “off” about the message or the sender.

 - Messages rife with spelling and grammatical errors.
 Facebook points out that when a message is filled with typos and grammatical errors, you should have your guard up.
 A single typo is one thing, but things like the misspelling of names and places are a big red flag.
 Also a big red flag: a writing style that seems “foreign.”
-(Learn how to spot these common Apple ID phishing scams.)

 - Messages from new accounts with few friends.
 Roger Thompson, CEO of Thompson Cybersecurity Labs, points out that new accounts with few friends should always be considered suspicious until confirmed otherwise.
 Friend requests from such accounts and from duplicate friend accounts should be considered suspect as well.